-MS IN READING WITH PENNSYLVANIA READING SPECIALIST CERTIFICATE or who would like to become a reading specialist.
-The program is offered in partnership with the National Institute for Professional Practice, a private organization specializing in e-learning for the professional development of educators.
+The Master of Science degree in Education with a concentration in Reading with Pennsylvania Reading Specialist certification is designed for teachers who seek instructional methods for readers of differing abilities or who would like to become a reading specialist.
+The program is offered in partnership with the National Institute for Professional Practice, a private organization specializing in elearning for the professional development of educators.